plating, anodizing, & finishing Q&As since 1989

 April 21, 2012.
 R.I.P. old friend).

 Have you tried consulting chemistry reference books in the library?
 I'm sure somewhere out there, some scientist has studied this and has some published results.
-I would start with the "CRC Handbook of Chemistry & Physics" [link is to info about book at Amazon] and "Chemical Engineers Handbook" [link is to info about book at Amazon].
+I would start with the "CRC Handbook of Chemistry & Physics" [affil link on Amazon] and "Chemical Engineers Handbook" [affil link on Amazon].

 Rochester Hills, Michigan